syncfusion-content/blazor-docs/blazor/scheduler/how-to/prevent-appointment-creation-and-deletion.md

+---
+layout: post
+title: How to Prevent Appointment Creation And Deletion in Blazor Scheduler Component | Syncfusion
+description: Checkout and learn about Prevent Appointment Creation And Deletion in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Prevent Appointment Creation and Deletion

 By default, Scheduler allows the user to perform all the CRUD actions.
 We can prevent a particular action by setting `false` to the respective property.
 In the following code example, only edit actions are allowed as `AllowAdding` and `AllowDeleting` properties are set to `false`.